vivimice/electron-ipcfy/docs/README.md

 ```

 In `electron-ipcfy`, error object's prototype info can be restored after method call, if the type of the error is registered on BOTH sender side and receiver side BEFORE method invocation.

+Note: If you use bundler or code minizier (such as production mode of webpack), function names may be mangled to some simplified form (like `t`).
+So explicitly passing custom error class name via `name` param is always a good idea.

 ## Class References